-SECTION 506-0001 – STRUCTURAL STEEL, CURVED BOX GIRDER
+SECTION 506-0001 – STRUCTURAL STEEL, CURVED TUB GIRDER

 506-0001.01 DESCRIPTION.
-This work shall consist of furnishing and erecting structural steel curved box girders in accordance with the requirements of Section 506.
+This work shall consist of furnishing and erecting structural steel curved tub girders in accordance with the requirements of Section 506.

 506-0001.02 MATERIALS.
 Materials shall meet the requirements of the following subsections: